 The Loveliest Castle in the World?

 In 1913, whilst writing about castles in 'Country Life', the explorer Lord Conway described Leeds Castle as the "loveliest castle in the whole world".
 Much has been made of the comment since.
 The epithet is an advertiser's dream.
 But how true is it?
 Does Leeds Castle deserve this accolade?
 Read on to find out more.

 - Other Facilities

 The name and location of Leeds Castle have caused confusion for some visitors.
 The castle is located near the village of Leeds in Kent, southeast England.
-Not to be confused with the city of Leeds in Yorkshire, 235 miles to the north.
+This is not to be confused with the city of Leeds in Yorkshire, 235 miles to the north.

-There are true stories of lost visitors phoning the castle for directions from Yorkshire.
+There are stories of lost visitors phoning the castle for directions from Yorkshire.

 Some tales stretch credibility and may have been made up as a joke.
 Guests went to the wrong venue and missed weddings.
 Visitors booked accommodation in Yorkshire and then found a taxi the next day to the castle would cost over £500.

 One couple traveled to Yorkshire for a concert.
 Upon realizing their mistake, they took a fast train and arrived for the second half at Leeds Castle.

 The location misunderstanding has become so notorious that it has featured as a quiz question in the UK.